nipreps/petprep/docs/outputs.rst

 ``desc-brainstem_dseg.nii.gz`` in the anatomical directory.
 ``--seg gtm`` runs FreeSurfer's ``gtmseg`` and saves ``sub-<subject_label>/anat/sub-<subject_label>_desc-gtm_dseg.nii.gz``.
+This file is resampled to match the orientation and resolution of the native T1-weighted images.
 The segmentation statistics are stored in ``sub-<subject_label>/anat/sub-<subject_label>_desc-gtm_dseg.tsv`` and ``sub-<subject_label>/anat/sub-<subject_label>_desc-gtm_morph.tsv``.